bosunski/dev/README.md

 ### Usage
 - Run `composer install` to install dependencies
-- Run `php garm install` to build and put garm in your binary path
+- Run `php dev install` to build and put dev in your binary path
 - You will be prompted to enter `sudo` password
-- Run `garm setup` to install necessary brew dependencies
+- Run `dev setup` to install necessary brew dependencies